tgorordo/smithy/README.md

 Smith set.
 The application can typically handle ~100s of candidates and ~10ks of votes before running into hosting resource limitations and timing out.

+No ballot data is retained on the server after execution.

 ### Python Package
 The `smithy` python package primarily provides the function `smith_set(ballot_box_df)`